LucaCanali/Miscellaneous/Spark_Dashboard/README.md

 metrics and resource utilization with meaningful data about the workload and answer questions like: which query/Spark job caused the CPU utilization spike at time X?
 How much shuffle did I use for a given job? etc.

-This is a way you can use to write Spark query/job/stage information to an InfluxDB:
+Recipe to add Spark query/job/stage information to the Spark performance dashboard
+- Log Spark execution information (query/job/stage start and end time) to an InfluxDB instance.
-- Use [sparkMeasure](https://github.com/LucaCanali/sparkMeasure) in Flight recorder mode with [InfluxDB Sink](https://github.com/LucaCanali/sparkMeasure/blob/master/docs/Flight_recorder_DBwrite.md) as in this example:
+For this use [sparkMeasure](https://github.com/LucaCanali/sparkMeasure) in Flight recorder mode with [InfluxDB Sink](https://github.com/LucaCanali/sparkMeasure/blob/master/docs/Flight_recorder_DBwrite.md) as in this example:
 ```